-Tinda also known as apple gourd, round gourd or Indian squash is considered to be one of the healthiest vegetables because of its basic nature.
+Tinda plant also known as apple gourd, round gourd, tindora, or Indian squash is considered to be one of the healthiest vegetables because of its basic nature.

 Its curry is savored all over India.

-How to grow Tinda at Home In Pots or Grow Bags?
+How to grow Tinda at Home In Pots?

-To grow Tinda at home, you need to get quality seeds, prepare soil which is rich in nutrition as well as fast draining and fill it in a flat tray & sow the seeds and water them gently to make the soil moist, within 2 weeks the seeds sprout and can be transplanted into their final container.
+To grow Tinda at home, you need to get quality seeds, prepare soil that is rich in nutrition as well as fast draining and fill it in a flat tray & sow the seeds, and water them gently to make the soil moist, within 2 weeks the seeds sprout and can be transplanted into their final container.